Xathros1/mpv-settings-gpu-next/README.md

 # mpv-settings
-my settings for MPV (Windows/Mac/Linux Compatible)

-might not be suitable for your pc, but if you have any recommendations, just tell me, or just make a pull request.
-If i like it, i put it in.
+My personal config for MPV media player.
+This config uses by default gpu-api vulkan and vo=gpu-next and may not be suitable for your device.
+If you have any recommendations, just tell me, or just make a pull request.

 # Documentation
 Here goes all information about scripts and upscaler used.
 (WIP)